creationix/howtonode.org/articles/facebook-connect.markdown

 ## Background

 Unlike some APIs, the Facebook API is very Javascript friendly, but unfortunately it can be very time consuming to go through the maze of misdirected Facebook documentation.
-So in order to make Facebook integration quick and easy, I've wrapped a lot of under-the-hood code into a plugin called [node-facebook][].
+So in order to make Facebook integration quick and easy, I’ve wrapped a lot of under-the-hood code into a plugin called [node-facebook][].
 This plugin also provides examples and routines to get your Facebook Canvas application running quickly with Node, however, this article will focus on the FB Connect part.

->Facebook's developer tools are increasingly going into the direction of more Javascript on the client-side.
+>Facebook’s developer tools are increasingly going into the direction of more Javascript on the client-side.
 I also have a strong preference of offloading certain logic to the client-side.
 This article will also attempt to follow [that direction][].

 ## Communication